PortlandStatePowerLab/doe-egot-me/README.md

 * **ModelController.py**: Contains the MC script.
 * **Journal.pdf** is the design journal for this project, which is generally updated whenever an update is made to the system and pushed to this repository.
+* **ClassOutline.html** Documentation of the classes, attributes, methods and functions within ModelController.py.
 * **README.md** is this file.

 ## Background Documentation